dradra751273/Restaurants/README.md

 # Steps
 1. Confirm Node.js installs in the computer.
-2. Clone to the folder, or execute the git coommand blow in the folder<br>
+2. Clone the files to the folder, or execute the git command below in the folder.<br>
 ```
 git clone https://github.com/dradra751273/restaurants.git
 ```